 Network Access Policy Tool for Verification of Distributed and Layered Security Policy Implementation

-NetAPT is transitioning towards commercialization to become NP-View.
+NetAPT has commercialized to become NP-View.
+The below page is archival.
 For the latest information, please visit: http://www.network-perception.com

 Access policy implementation misconfiguration of firewalls or other local security mechanisms is a major source of security vulnerability.
 The complex interactions between distributed and layered policy implementation can lead to subtle errors and mask problems.

 The Network Access Policy Tool performs a comprehensive security policy analysis to identify the deviation of implementation from global access policy.

 The tool can be run online (connected to the devices subnet) or offline (reading input information from files).
 It takes as input (all in XML format):

 - a network topology (drawn and specified using the tool user interface or inferred from the rulesets)

 - the rules implemented by the security devices in that network (either read from a file or automatically collected via remote access and converted to XML if the device is on the list of supported devices known by the tool).